vilibili/ISUR/README.md

 please cite our paper in your paper if you use annotations or code.

 A. Khaki, A. Aghagolzadeh and B. R. Cami, "ISUR: Iris Segmentation based on UNet and ResNet," 2021 11th International Conference on Computer Engineering and Knowledge (ICCKE), Mashhad, Iran, Islamic Republic of, 2021, pp. 1-7, doi: 10.1109/ICCKE54056.2021.9721475.

+I will be happy to help you.
+Please feel free to contact me.